BlockScience/PocketMathSpec/README.md

 2. MaxJailedBlocks: The amount of time (in blocks) a node has to unjail before being force unstaked and slashed.
 Reaching MaxJailedBlocks will result in a node’s entire stake being slashed.

+#### Validator Staking

+Modeling the Validator Threshold would need to be a product of:

+1. MaxValidators - currently 1,000 (expanding set will lower threshold)
+2. ProposerAllocation - currently 5% (increasing will incentivize more competition to be a validator, which will increase threshold)

+#### Validator Block Reward

+1. Initial parameter = 5% as per current v0 value, proportion of total block reward

+#### Validator Stake Burn

+1. double_sign_burn_percentage, default 5%
+2. missed_blocks_burn_percentage, default 1%

+#### Validator Jailing

+1. DowntimeJailDuration: The amount of time (in nanoseconds) before a node can unjail and resume service.
+2. MaxJailedBlocks: The amount of time (in blocks) a node has to unjail before being force unstaked and slashed.
+Reaching MaxJailedBlocks will result in a node’s entire stake being slashed.

+#### Validator Transaction Fees

+1. Transaction Fee = 0.01 POKT
+2. Proposer percentage of fees = 10%
+3. DAO percentage of fees = 90%